 Proceeds from this year’s Play It Forward concert will benefit Partners in Compassion, a capital campaign to fund construction and remodeling work at Scandia Village, a large senior living community in Sister Bay.
 The campaign seeks to meet specific needs of residents and better serve the greater community by adding on to the Scandia Village campus and remodeling existing spaces.
 The Partners in Compassion campaign will help expand the exceptional care for which Scandia Village is known.

 This year, Play it Forward is sponsored by Ministry Door County Medical Center.

-Carrie Rodriguez and Luke Jacobs will perform at DCA at 8 p.m. on Saturday, July 26.
-Tickets for the concert range from $18 to $25.
-Advance reservations are recommended and can be made through the DCA box office, located at 3926 Highway 42 in Fish Creek.
+Play it Forward will begin at 2 p.m. on Sunday, October 26.
+There is no charge for tickets, but freewill donations to the Partners in Compassion campaign are encouraged.
+With questions, contact the DCA box office, located at 3926 Highway 42 in Fish Creek.
 The box office is open Monday-Friday, 12-5 p.m.
-Tickets can be purchased in person, on the phone at (920) 868-2728, or online at www.dcauditorium.org.
+More information is also available on the phone at (920) 868-2728 or online at www.dcauditorium.org.